 The Anatolian Shepherd will need the earliest possible socialization to ensure that he becomes familiar with as many different situations and sounds as possible.
 It is particularly important to introduce him to unfamiliar people and dogs to increase his chances of being polite around them.

-The Anatolian Shepherd matures at the age of two, and his guarding tendencies aren’t fully developed until then, as such as a puppy he may not exhibit the strong guarding tendencies that we have outlined in this article, but do not worry, they will develop naturally.
+The Anatolian Shepherd matures at the age of two, and his guarding tendencies aren’t fully developed until then, so as a puppy, he may not exhibit the strong guarding tendencies that we have outlined in this article, but do not worry, they will develop naturally.
 He does not require any training to be a flock guardian as he will naturally become this.

 Another issue to look out for is Entropion, which is characterized by the lower eyelids folding or creasing inwards, causing irritation, pain, and vision impairment.
 His lifespan is between 11 and 13 years on average.

-The Anatolian Shepherd is sensitive to anesthesia, so before he undergoes any treatment at the Veterinarian be sure to remind him of this.
-While he will probably know this, the Anatolian Shepherd is a rare breed and as such, the Veterinarian may have never dealt with one before.
+The Anatolian Shepherd is sensitive to anesthesia, so before he undergoes any treatment at the veterinarian, be sure to remind him of this.
+While he will probably know this, the Anatolian Shepherd is a rare breed, and the vet may have never dealt with one before.

 The Anatolian Shepherd will consume around 4 cups of food a day once he reaches maturity at two years of age, and the food should be aimed at large to extra-large dogs.

 Of course, his feeding requirements will change as he grows older and increases in size, but if you are in any doubt, then be sure to speak to your Veterinarian.
 Of course, as with any large dog, food bills do stack up, so be sure to take this into account before welcoming him into your home.

 Anatolian Shepherds hunt for themselves when they are guarding their flock, so don’t be surprised if he catches a small animal in your backyard if he is feeling a little hungry.